SamNahutdo/tao_po/README.md

 npm install
 npm run dev

+Project Goal

+The main goal of TAO PO is to support unemployed individuals in Bohol by giving them access to job opportunities while helping local employers find workers in a simple and direct way.

 Contribution

-You can contribute by forking the repository and submitting a pull request.
+You are free to contribute by forking the repository and submitting a pull request.
+Any improvement is welcome.

 License

-This project is for educational and development purposes only.
+This project is intended for educational and development purposes.